Assembly Verification Test

 - Are the locking plugs properly sealing the unused holes (without a filter element)?
 Are the plugs installed and tightened with a washer on each side?
 If the plugs leak, the test will fail.
 Tighten the plugs more firmly and retest.

-- If you are testing an item that has already failed, flush it and reboot it previously.
+- If you are testing an item that has already failed, flush it and prime it again.

 If, despite all these precautions, you find that a filter fails the stain test, please contact us.